TheLtWilson/wave-link-key-wrapper/README.md

 * You will need to have Elgato's Wave Link software installed for this to work.
 This script works as of the version: `1.10.1 (2293)`

+* A "nerd font" is required to properly display icons.
+I use [SpaceMono](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.2.1/SpaceMono.zip), but you can change the font to one of your chosing here: [nerdfonts.com](https://nerdfonts.com)

+## Installation

+* Clone the repo with the command: `git clone https://github.com/TheLtWilson/wave-link-audio-wrapper`

-* Install the required dependencies with the command: `pip install -r requirements.txt`
+* In the cloned folder, install the required dependencies with the command: `pip install -r requirements.txt`

 ### Running the Script